the-real-tokai/unexotica-mirror-helper/README.md

 `fetchunexotica.py` is a crude Python script to create a local and streamlined mirror of the UnExoticA Amiga games module collection available at https://www.exotica.org.uk/wiki/UnExoticA.
 The script will fetch all game soundtrack archives and their box artworks: one game per directory, sorted into alphabetical parent directories (e.g. `z/Zool/*` or `a/Ambermoon/*`, etc.).
-Responsibility it tries to be gentle on Exotica's server and limit requested data/ amount of requests (it's still a whole bunch of requests for almost ~3,000 game soundtracks, of course.)
+Responsibly it tries to be as gentle as possible on Exotica's server and limit requested data/ amount of requests to a minimum (it's still a whole bunch of requests for almost ~3,000 game soundtracks, of course.)

 A full sync takes between 20 minutes and 40 minutes and needs ~4 GiB of free disk space currently (27-Sep-2024).
 A mirror without the CDDA rips and stripped archive files will need around ~660 MiB (around 2 GiB needed during the process.)